Pylons/pyramid/docs/narr/firstapp.rst

 Hello World, Goodbye World (Declarative)
 ----------------------------------------

-:mod:`repoze.bfg` can be configured for the same "hello world" application "declaratively", if so desired, as described in :ref:`declarative_configuration`.
+Another almost entirely equivalent mode of application configuration exists named *declarative* configuration.  :mod:`repoze.bfg` can be configured for the same "hello world" application "declaratively", if so desired.

-Create a file named ``helloworld.py``:
+To do so, first, create a file named ``helloworld.py``:

 .. code-block:: python
    :linenos: